Guide

 Building the extension

-Only needed if pip install azul does not yet have a wheel for your platform, or if you want to track master.
+Only needed if there is no prebuilt module for your platform, or if you want to track master.
 From a checkout:

 # git clone https://github.com/fschutt/azul